Tertullian (c. 160-220 AD)

 Augustine [354-340 AD] wrote of his mother Monica how she most willingly abstained from drinking (after she formerly drank very little).
 Bishop Ambrose forbade it entirely and she was not at all reluctant to abstain as soon as she became aware.

-Augustine said his mother previously ‘would never allow herself more than one little cup of wine, diluted according to her own temperate palate, which, out of courtesy, she would taste… she would distribute by small sips to those around; for she sought their devotion, not pleasure.
-As soon, therefore, as she found this custom to be forbidden by that famous preacher and most pious prelate, even to those who would use it with moderation, lest thereby an occasion of excess might be given to such as were drunken, and because these, so to say, festivals in honour of the dead were very like the superstition of the Gentiles, she most willingly abstained from it.’
+Augustine said his mother previously ‘would never allow herself more than one little cup of wine, diluted according to her own temperate palate, which she would taste out of courtesy… She would distribute it by small sips to those around, for she sought to stimulate their devotion, not pleasure.
+But as soon as she found that this custom was forbidden by that famous preacher and most pious prelate, even to those who would use it in moderation, lest thereby it might be an occasion of gluttony for those who were already drunken (and also because these funereal memorials were very much like some of the superstitious practices of the pagans), she most willingly abstained from it.’

 ‘… a man may be drunk on one occasion without being a drunkard.
 However, in the case of a righteous man, we require to account for even one instance of drunkenness.’